Sheridan, Colorado: Highways

+Mass transit

+The Regional Transportation District provides bus and light rail service to Sheridan.
+Light rail service to the city began on July 14, 2000, on the C and D Lines, however C Line operation ended on January 10, 2021.
+Oxford-City of Sheridan station serves as the sole light rail station within the city.
+While the station platform is located within the city, the only entrance to the station is in Englewood.

+In popular culture

 Sheridan was the setting for the short-lived western TV series Legend.
 When the writers originally chose the name, they were not aware that the town of "Sheridan, Colorado" existed.
 The show takes place in 1876, some time before Sheridan was incorporated.